-Function Function description Positioning in the - F&B chief and menu engineering (based on the farm production he/she makes the menus for DOD interface above groups and guests). - Coordinates and operates the kitchen and F&B operations. - Governance co-responsible. - Biovilla's representative in institutional channels and forums in which Biovilla participates - Responsible for the control and coordination of shifts in Biovilla - Support in institutional contacts - Marketing and design support to each pillar - Operational services for the 3 activity pillars (fixed function 4 days per week) - Member of the executive board team Fin. and Economy Develop.
-Coop Finance - Financial management Develop. - Accountancy - Writing applications for funding programs - Control and management of cashier and investments - Accountability coordination - Searching for value adding opportunities for Biovilla - Responsible for institutional contacts - Coordination of processes and contacts with state institutions - Coordination with reservation's department for the control of deposits and guarantees - Operational services for the 3 activity pillars (rotational function) - Co-responsible for the food production and selling.
-Operations Environmental pillar - Co-responsible for Biovilla's little market Environmental pina Permaculture Partnership - Co-responsible for the Eco agro tourism food supplies. - Operationalization, maintenance, management and development of the agriculture sector Operations Coop Planting - Co-responsible for the food production and selling.
-Environmental pillar + Operations Eco & Tourism - Co-responsible for Biovilla's little market Agro Tourism + Artist - Co-responsible for the Eco agro tourism food supplies. - Embellishment and maintenance of outdoor spaces - Execution of diversified outdoor detail duties. - Co-responsible for Biovilla's little market - Support to the tourism operation in loco at Biovilla. - Operational services for the 3 activity pillars (fixed function 4 days per week) 4 - Embellishment and maintenance of indoor spaces and matters related to construction works Artist + Operations 3 Coop Architecture - Operational services for the 3 activity pillars (rotational function) Eco Agro Tourism Maintenance and keeping of indoor and outdoor spaces by ensuring and monitoring maintenance activities Artist + Operations Coop Artist and Restoration and conversion of used material, as well as creating new pieces of art for Biovilla Environmental pillar + Operations Eco Agro Tourism
+Function Function description Positioning in the DOD Coop Finance People care co-responsible F&B chief and menu engineering (based on the farm production he/she makes the menus for groups and guests).
+Coordinates and operates the kitchen and F&B operations.
+Governance co-responsible.
+Biovilla's representative in institutional channels and forums in which Biovilla participates Responsible for the control and coordination of shifts in Biovilla Support in institutional contacts Marketing and design support to each pillar Operational services for the 3 activity pillars (fixed function 4 days per week) Member of the executive board team Financial management Accountancy Writing applications for funding programs Control and management of cashier and investments Accountability coordination Searching for value adding opportunities for Biovilla Responsible for institutional contacts Coordination of processes and contacts with state institutions Coordination with reservation's department for the control of deposits and guarantees Operational services for the 3 activity pillars (rotational function) Fin. and Economy Develop.
+Permaculture Partnership Co-responsible for the food production and selling.
+Co-responsible for Biovilla's little market Co-responsible for the Eco agro tourism food supplies.
+Operations Environmental pillar Coop Planting & Tourism Operationalization, maintenance, management and development of the agriculture sector Co-responsible for the food production and selling.
+Co-responsible for Biovilla's little market Co-responsible for the Eco agro tourism food supplies.
+Operations Environmental pillar + Operations Eco Agro Tourism + Artist

-Function Function description Positioning in the DOD interface above Maintenance - Operational services for the 3 activity pillars (rotational function) Coop support Support and help in any task force in Biovilla Operational services for the 3 activity pillars (rotational function) Operations Eco Agro Tourism + Operations Workshops, course and events
+Function Function description Positioning in the DOD interface above Embellishment and maintenance of outdoor spaces Execution of diversified outdoor detail duties.
+Co-responsible for Biovilla's little market Support to the tourism operation in loco at Biovilla.
+Operational services for the 3 activity pillars (fixed function 4 days per week) Coop Architecture Embellishment and maintenance of indoor spaces and matters related to construction works Operational services for the 3 activity pillars (rotational function) Artist + Operations Eco Agro Tourism Coop Artist and Maintenance Maintenance and keeping of indoor and outdoor spaces by ensuring and monitoring maintenance activities Restoration and conversion of used material, as well as creating new pieces of art for Biovilla Operational services for the 3 activity pillars (rotational function) Artist + Operations Environmental pillar + Operations Eco Agro Tourism Coop support Support and help in any task force in Biovilla Operational services for the 3 activity pillars (rotational function) Operations Eco Agro Tourism + Operations Workshops, course and events